amit280695/Renyi-Entropy-Analysis-of-angular-distribution-of-quasars-in-the-Gaia-unWISE-data/README.md

 For each quasar sample, we save both the masked data and the indices of the populated pixels at NSIDE = 8.
 Any analysis using this masked dataset must be performed at NSIDE = 8.

+Code 4 - (masking_3.ipynb)

+In this code, we apply another masking procedure to three different quasar samples.
+We apply only a Galactic latitude cut.
+For each quasar sample, we save both the masked data and the indices of the populated pixels at NSIDE = 64.

+Any analysis using this masked dataset must be performed at NSIDE = 64.

+Code 5 - (masking_4.ipynb)

+Here, we apply a circular mask centered at l = 0 and b = 0 and subtending a solid angle of 4 sr in addition to the mask applied in code 4.
+For each quasar sample, we save both the masked data and the indices of the populated pixels at NSIDE = 64.
+Any analysis using this masked dataset must be performed at NSIDE = 64.

 After completing Step 1, we obtain two versions of masked data and corresponding populated pixel indices for each of the three quasar samples.